 Did you know chapter books with little to no illustrations can be enjoyed by even our youngest listeners?
 It’s true!
 With my first kindergartener, I was a tad intimidated to dive into a book bigger than the slew of picture stories we had amassing on our bookshelf.
-Inevitably I gave it a go anyhow and we have made connections with the tales and one another in a positive and memorable way.
+Inevitably I gave it a go anyhow, and through what we are reading in kindergarten we have made connections with the tales and one another in a positive and memorable way.

 I love to read.
 Add to that the research showing a vast array of benefits to reading aloud even as we continue into adulthood, and therein lies all the more reason to dig into some good literature.